Hey, guess what? You’re coming for dinner.

-I was inspired to make this after visiting a Mexican restaurant in Montana that blew my socks off with everything good and fresh and wonderfully spicy.
+I was inspired to make these mushroom enchiladas after visiting a Mexican restaurant in Montana that blew my socks off with everything good and fresh and wonderfully spicy.
 Wait, what?
 Montana is full of surprises, folks.
 Almost everything in this recipe is made from scratch, it has incredibly fresh tangy flavor (thank you dear roasted tomatillo sauce loaded with cilantro), and the required enchilada melty cheese creaminess just makes me want to cry.

 One teensy tiny thing, FYI.
 The Real Deal Dinner requires a pretty good amount of veggie-loving time to come together.

 *pout* I almost never like recipes that are >30 minutes in prep.
 But you know what?

 That’s right.
 I just gave you a little love note in the photo.
 New/exciting.

 Think of the veggies that need your TLC here: squash, mushrooms, red peppers, jalapeños, onions, tomatillos, and cilantro.
 Now think of the flavors that will pop your mouth once you give them the attention they want.
 Even with the prep time, once you have the filling and the sauce made, you’re on EZ street.

 Plus I’ve been known to make the filling and the sauce and just keep it in the fridge for a quick mini pan of enchiladas mid-week.

 It’s just friendly food, guys.

 Speaking of guys, my guy reports that he reeeeally liked these and they were so so sooo good but he just wished they were chicken.